Class: Cathay Dragon First Class

 I first stopped at the Amex Centurion lounge to check out their food options.
 The HK Centurion lounge is always busy (sometimes to the point where it is hard to find a seat), but their food is always top notch.

-The beef brisket was so amazing, I can still vividly remember how good it was!
+The beef brisket was so amazing, I still vividly remember how good it was!
 I also made use of their freshly brewed cappuccino that you can request from the bartender.

 Next, I hurried over the The Pier.
 The Pier is known for it’s full sit down dining menu, day beds and free massage.